- Clinical science

 - Speech and language therapy

-- Tricyclic antidepressants or SSRIs: for patients with pseudobulbar affect
+- Tricyclic antidepressants, SSRIs, or a combination of dextromethorphan hydrobromide and quinidine sulfate (Nuedexta): for patients with pseudobulbar affect

 - Treat the underlying cause (see “Etiology” in table above)